 what DATA TYPE val DEFAULT COMMENTS

 'MIN_COARSE_SIZE_PER_PROCESS' integer Any number 200 Coarse size threshold per process.
 The

+0 aggregation stops if the global number of

 variables of the computed coarsest matrix

 is lower than or equal to this threshold

 multiplied by the number of processes

 (see Note).

-'MIN_COARSE_SIZE' integer Any number - Coarse size threshold.
+'MIN_COARSE_SIZE ' integer Any number 4 Coarse size threshold.
 The aggrega-

 0 tion stops if the global number of vari-

 ables of the computed coarsest matrix

 is lower than or equal to this thresh-

 old (see Note).
 If negative, it is

 ignored in favour of the default for

 'MIN_COARSE_SIZE_PER_PROCESS'.

 'MIN_CR_RATIO' real Any number 1.5 Minimum coarsening ratio.
 The aggrega-

-tion stops if the ratio between the global
+>1 tion stops if the ratio between the global

 matrix dimensions at two consecutive lev-

 els is lower than or equal to this threshold

 (see Note).

 'MAX_LEVS ' integer Any integer 20 Maximum number of levels.
 The aggrega-

 number > 1 tion stops if the number of levels reaches

 this value (see Note).

 'PAR_AGGR_ALG' character(len=) 'DEC', 'DEC' Parallel aggregation algorithm.

 'SYMDEC', the SYMDEC option applies decoupled ag-

-' COUPLED' gregation to the sparsity pattern of A +
+' COUPLED ' gregation to the sparsity pattern of $A +$

-A^T .
+A^{\prime} .